txje/Unicycler/README.md

 ### Poretools

-[Poretools](http://poretools.readthedocs.io/en/latest/) can turn your Oxford Nanopore FAST5 reads into a FASTQ file appropriate for Unicycler.
+[Poretools](http://poretools.readthedocs.io/en/latest/) can turn your Nanopore FAST5 reads into a FASTQ file appropriate for Unicycler.
 Here's an example command:
 ```
 poretools fastq --type best --min-length 1000 path/to/fast5/dir/ > nanopore_reads.fastq
 ```
 If you have 2D reads, `--type best` makes Poretools give only one FASTQ read per FAST5 file (if you have 1D reads, you can exclude that option).
 Adjust the `--min-length 1000` parameter to suit your dataset - a larger value would be appropriate if you have lots of long reads.

-### Oxford Nanopore: 1D vs 2D
+### Nanopore: 1D vs 2D

 Since Unicycler can tolerate low accuracy reads, [Oxford Nanopore 1D sequencing](https://nanoporetech.com/applications/dna-nanopore-sequencing) is probably preferable to 2D, as it can provide twice as many reads.
 However, at the time of writing, the 2D library prep supports barcoding.
 So if you want to sequence multiple samples on a single flow cell, 2D is currently the only option.